semantic-dataspace/semantic-schemas/docs/1_concepts.md

 ## What you provide vs. what happens automatically

+This table shows where your effort is needed and what the toolchain handles for you.

 | Stage | What you provide | What is automatic |
 |---|---|---|
 | Input | Your measurement values | Field names, types, which are required |